 5. When life happens unexpectedly

 A few weeks after exploring this topic with Dr Miller, our lives changed drastically.
-Shortly after being diagnosed with a local recurrence of my breast cancer, Lilly was sitting on her bottom on the floor in front of me, revealing a little red spot next to one of her nipples.
+Shortly after being diagnosed with a local recurrence of my breast cancer in 2018, Lilly was sitting on her bottom on the floor in front of me, revealing a little red spot next to one of her nipples.
 I felt a tiny lump.

 If my world was starting to collapse, then I tried really hard to look the other way.